 Fentanyl can be an effective and safe drug when administered and monitored by professionals in a medical setting.

-Its usefulness for managing chronic pain, its variety of analgesic properties, and potency make it a valuable tool in the medical field.
+Its usefulness for managing chronic pain, its variety of analgesic properties, and its potency make it a valuable tool in the medical field.